-If the entire clearing for the proposed development cannot meet the AOs where relevant (AO137.1 to AO137.2), the application will need to address the PO directly.
+If the proposed development cannot meet AO150.1, the application will need to address the PO directly.
 The application should include all of the following:

-1. Identify the location and extent of the development footprint including all areas of clearing to be Guide to State Development Assessment Provisions - State code 16: Native vegetation clearing, Department of Resources assessed under the development application.
+- 1. Identify the location and extent of the development footprint including all areas of clearing to be assessed under the development application. - 2.
+Identify the defining bank of any watercourses or drainage features within 50 metres of the proposed clearing footprint.

-- 2. Identify the defining bank of any watercourses or drainage features within 50 metres of the proposed clearing footprint. - 3.
-Determine the stream order for all identified watercourses and drainage features. - 4.
+- 3. Determine the stream order for all identified watercourses and drainage features. - 4.
 Identify the assessable clearing areas under the PO for each watercourse and drainage feature based on the relevant distances listed in reference table 2 of the code, being: - a.
 For stream orders 1 and 2 any clearing within the watercourse or drainage feature and any clearing within 10 metres of the defining bank of the watercourse or drainage feature. - b.
 For stream orders 3 and 4 any clearing within the watercourse or drainage feature and any clearing within 25 metres of the defining bank of the watercourse or drainage feature. - c.
 For stream orders 5 and greater any clearing within the watercourse or drainage feature and any clearing within 50 metres of the defining bank of the watercourse or drainage feature. - 5.
 Identify any of these assessable clearing areas above that are not considered regional ecosystems associated with a watercourse or drainage feature.
-For example: regional ecosystems that rely on permanent or temporary inundation by water to remain in the landscape; vegetation within a jump up or hill immediately adjacent a watercourse or drainage feature that does not contribute to the ecological functioning or stability of the watercourse or drainage feature11. - 6.
+For example: regional ecosystems that rely on permanent or temporary inundation by water to remain in the landscape; vegetation within a jump up or hill immediately adjacent a watercourse or drainage feature that does not contribute to the ecological functioning or stability of the watercourse or drainage feature. - 6.
 Demonstrate how clearing in any watercourse or drainage feature, or within the relevant distance of the defining bank of any watercourse or drainage feature, maintains the composition, structure and function of the regional ecosystem.
-This should include details of the proposed clearing and management methods, and use of any best practice methods. - See Appendix 2 'Composition, structure and function of regional ecosystems' for guidance, further information sources and contacts for further assistance. - 7.
-Where clearing in any watercourse or drainage feature, or within the relevant distance of the defining bank of any watercourse or drainage feature, does not maintain the composition, structure and function of the regional ecosystem, then clearing is likely to impact one or more of the following: - a. bank stability by protecting against bank erosion; - b. water quality by filtering sediments, nutrients and other pollutants; - c. aquatic habitat; - d. terrestrial habitat.
+This should include details of the proposed clearing and management methods, and use of any best practice methods.

+See Appendix 2 'Composition, structure and function of regional ecosystems' for guidance, further information sources and contacts for further assistance.

+- 7. Where clearing in any watercourse or drainage feature, or within the relevant distance of the defining bank of any watercourse or drainage feature, does not maintain the composition, structure and function of the regional ecosystem, then clearing is likely to impact one or more of the following: - a. bank stability by protecting against bank erosion; - b. water quality by filtering sediments, nutrients and other pollutants; - c. aquatic habitat; - d. terrestrial habitat.